 Failing to do so, by winging it can actually waste a lot of time on set.
 It can cause you a lot of frustration, and it can become an expensive process in your post-production i.e. editing or scrubbing through hours of unusable video footage.

-Authority Credibility Killer
+Avoid this Authority Credibility Killer

 Charlie Parker, the great jazz trumpet player famously said, “You’ve got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.”

 It’s the same with presenting on video.
 Start with a great script.
 Then practice, practice, practice!
 Know your content so that you “own your words“.
 And are able to speak with expert flow without resorting to video editing credibility killers like using unskillful jump-cuts.

 These authority killers can undermine the look, feel, and professional visual tone of your videos.

 Worse still poorly timed edits can make you look and sound like you’re not able to string a full sentence together, let alone a thought.
 Plus they can give the impression that you make a lot of speaking mistakes, and that you don’t know your content well enough to speak with full expert flow and authority.

 Not only that – this low-quality editing practice (a “youth” orientated editing style), may not appeal to your demographic nor support their media viewing sophistication.
 Rather, it can upstage you and your message.

 And to top it off, visual media research has shown that this type of editing style can actually impede the comprehension level and clarity of the message being received by the viewer.

 Prepare, prepare, prepare.
 When the pressure is on, you don’t rise to the occasion; you fall to your highest level of preparation.